QuantEcon/lecture-source-jl/README.md

 3. In the same terminal (i.e., not inside the container), run `docker exec quantecon-docker bash -c "cd work && make jupyter".` Change it to `jupyter-tests` if you want it to output/execute the test blocks.

+4. Grab a coffee.
+The Julia side executes in serial, so it takes about an hour (modulo your processor speed.)

-4. After it's done, in the same terminal run `docker stop quantecon-docker` and `docker rm quantecon-docker`.
+5. After it's done, in a terminal run `docker stop quantecon-docker` and `docker rm quantecon-docker`.
 This will garbage-collect the container, and free the name `quantecon-docker` for your next run.
 If you're having trouble, run `docker rm -f quantecon-docker` to force removal.

-5. Grab a coffee.